 Peanut Butter & Jelly Concerts are the perfect first-concert experience for young children.
 Added benefits of these performances are tasty peanut butter and jelly sandwiches provided by the JM Smucker Company.
 PB&J volunteers should enjoy interacting with children, have an enthusiastic and positive attitude, be able to stand for up to two hours, be able to move and lift chairs and instruments and be available from 9:00am-12:30pm on concert days.

 Specific Peanut Butter & Jelly Series Volunteer Opportunities are:

 - Instrument Petting Zoos; Children are able to explore many different instruments.
 This activity engages young minds through hands-on learning and experience.

 - Load-in and set up/Load-out and tear down of Instrument Petting Zoo, snack table, etc.

 - Deliver flyers to community centers and retail outlets to promote Peanut Butter and Jelly concerts.

-- School escorts: One escort would be assigned to each group in attendance.
-This person would greet the assigned group upon arrival, escort them to their seats, sit with the assigned group during the concert, ask students questions about the performance to enhance the learning atmosphere (suggestions will be provided), assist them in exiting the hall and boarding their bus in an orderly fashion.
+- School liaisons: One school liason is assigned to each student group in attendance.
+This person greets the assigned group upon arrival, escorts them to their seats, sits with the assigned group during the concert, interacts with students about the performance to enhance the learning atmosphere and assists the group in exiting the hall and boarding their bus in an orderly fashion.

 - Call schools to provide educators with information about Discovery prior to the concerts.